DocsAI — Full PRD

 Validation Framework

-Week 1: Build MVP + Internal Dogfood (started 2026-03-22)
+Week 1: Build MVP + V1 (2026-03-22 → 2026-03-25) — COMPLETE

-- Build the Astro site +
+- Astro site +

-/publishskill - Deploy to Cloudflare Pages (live at
+/publishskill - Cloudflare Pages deploy (

-- Unified Cloudflare API token (
+- Unified Cloudflare API token provisioned (settings.json, GitHub, .env.required)

 - Track: how often does the team use it vs. going to the repo directly?

-Week 2: First Client Test
+Week 2: First Client Test (starting 2026-03-25)

 - Pick 1 active client